newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 > **Once completed, you will have:**
 >
 > * A letter of qualification or disqualification for the driver.
 The letter will only be mailed to the employer.
-The process takes about two weeks after the application is received
+The process takes about two weeks after the application is received.
+>
 > **What if don’t complete this task?**
 >
 > * You, as the employer, can be fined up to $500 for each uncertified driver operating your vehicles